2018 Farm Act Retains Conservation Programs But Could Reduce Payments for Land Retirement

 Hellerstein, D. M., “The US Conservation Reserve Program: The Evolution of An Enrollment Mechanism,”, Land Use Policy 63: 601–610, January 2017

-The Future of Environmental Compliance Incentives in U.S. Agriculture, USDA, Economic Research Service, March 2012
+The Future of Environmental Compliance Incentives in U.S. Agriculture, by Roger Claassen, USDA, Economic Research Service, March 2012

-Working Lands Conservation Contract Modifications: Patterns in Dropped Practices, by Alexandra Hill and Jacob R. Fooks, ERS, March 2019
+Working Lands Conservation Contract Modifications: Patterns in Dropped Practices, by Steven Wallander, Roger Claassen, Alexandra Hill, and Jacob R. Fooks, ERS, March 2019